beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

     SHIELDS DROPPED FOR DOCKING PURPOSES
     ```

+> Arguably, the above doesn't belong in the Short Range Sensor code, but
+> it's in there in the original source.

 * Determine the ship's battle condition:

   * If there are any Klingon's in the quadrant, the condition is